HectorTorrez/hectortorrez/README.md

 # 💫 About Me:
-A passionate frontend developer from El Salvador<br><br>🌱 I’m currently learning React, Typescript and Node<br><br>👨‍💻 All of my projects are available at https://hectortorrez.netlify.app/<br><br>📫 How to reach me torrezhectorb@gmail.com<br><br>📄 Know about my experiences https://hectortorrez.netlify.app/<br><br>⚡ Fun fact I think I am a passionate person about learning and making ideas into websites
+A passionate frontend developer from El Salvador<br><br>🌱 I’m currently learning React, Typescript, and Node<br><br>👨‍💻 All of my projects are available at https://hectortorrez.netlify.app/<br><br>📫 How to reach me torrezhectorb@gmail.com<br><br>📄 Know about my experiences https://hectortorrez.netlify.app/<br><br>⚡ Fun fact I think I am a passionate person about learning and making ideas into websites

 ## 🌐 Socials: